111Atom111/maybe-riscv/README.md

-# maybe-riscv
+# Maybe-riscv
-This project is a very easy implementation in Verilog HDL,which is a homework of Computer Architecture Experiment.
+This project is a very easy implementation of risc-v in Verilog HDL,which is a homework of Computer Architecture Experiment.

 ## tool-chain
 https://github.com/riscv/riscv-gnu-toolchain